Introduction to Bacon & the Art of Living

 Building a City Based on Civic Duty

-Another interesting result of Armours’ work which inspired David and set a course for his life is how he translated his success into transforming his environment.
+Armours’ work inspired David in many ways.
+It set a course for his life where he translated his success into transforming his environment.
 David would be key in transforming Cape Town just as Phil was in transforming Chicago.
 The “business practices that Phil pioneered had a direct impact on the skylines, not just in Chicago, but in the USA.
 Besides the army of workers in the packinghouses, men like Armour needed armies of clerks and managers to run their business.
 These employees needed office space and many of the Chicago skyscrapers were developed to house these newly created “office workers”.

-It was the disdain that Chicago industrialists like Armour felt toward needless ornamentation in the workplace that led to the development of the “First Chicago School of Architecture”, and a style of building that made structure and function its primary goal.
+It was Armour’s disdain toward needless ornamentation in the workplace that led to the development of the “First Chicago School of Architecture”, and a style of building that made structure and function its primary goal.
 Members of the first Chicago School included Louis Sullivan, Daniel H. Burnham, John W. Root, Dankmar Adler, and William Le Baron Jenney, the “father of the American skyscraper”.
 (Thomas Petraitis.
 Preservation research)

 This is a great example of the character and the spirit of Armour and Swift.
 The exact same direction that was given to the enthusiasm and drive of David de Villiers-Graaff.
 It will be wrong to credit Phil Armour entirely for David’s drive for urban development and beautifying his city.
 These are, after all, global movements – an almost universal drive to beautify the living environments in cities and the realisation of our collective civic responsibilities as fellow citizens on this great earth.
 What is certain is that David associates himself with people with this spirit and that these concepts were part of the ether that David breathed.